clade/PyDAQmx/doc/index.rst

 all the predefined constants.
 This provides an almost one-to-one match between C and Python code.

-A more convenient object-oriented interface is provided, where the mechanisms of :data:`taskHandle` in C is replaced with a :ref:`Task-object`.
+A more convenient object-oriented interface is also provided, where the mechanisms of :data:`taskHandle` in C is replaced with a :ref:`Task-object`.

 The module supports callback functions, see :doc:`callback`